 We treat sex as a common thing emptied of the sacred and then we act surprised when it is misused for abuse and selfish ends.
 Sacred things that are misused and misplaced will eventually defile.
 Or, if you don’t like the religious sound of that sentence – Sex is not a value-neutral human action and to treat it as such will inevitably lead to abuse and heartache.

 But turning sex into koinos is not the only move that has lead to our confusion about sex.
 (This is where I’m going to be really controversial.)
 What we have done to sex we have also done to gender.
 Differences between the genders used to be regarded as more than merely cultural.
 To be a man meant something.
 To be a woman meant something.
 There were virtues and expectations associated with gender that have now largely been removed.
 Talking about gender differences has become taboo and maybe even dangerous.
 It’s better to see all gender as koinos.
 Gender is a personal choice (in expression, in behavior, even in identity) just as sex is a personal choice.
 Some would argue that these traditional gender expectations have been used destructively – especially by men – to keep women “in their place.”
 Honestly, the people who argue this make a valid point.
 Gender norms have been weaponized.
-My goal is not to protect or defend the patriarchy, but it is an unjustified leap to move from “there are important differences between the genders” to “John Piper must be right.”
+My goal is not to protect or defend the patriarchy (although blaming some nebulous “patriarchy” for everything wrong in a culture is so tired).
 My point is simply this: You cannot remove any and all gender distinctives and then expect virtuous behavior consistent with a gender.
 How is a young man supposed to treat a young lady when he isn’t even sure what it is to be a young man or if he is even allowed to refer to her a “young lady?”

 So here is the situation that a young person finds him/herself in: They have been told that sex is “no big deal.”
 It’s just something that a couple does.
 Only prudes avoid sex.
 At the same time, they have no clue how to conduct themselves in a virtuous way.
 The young man has no clue what it means to be a gentleman.
 The young lady doesn’t know what it means to be a lady.
 They’ve both been subtly trained to be suspicious of both “gentlemen” and “ladies.”
 It’s no wonder there is confusion.
 It’s no wonder there is heartache.
 It’s also no wonder why we would stand and applaud a couple who has been married for 60 years who know what it is to treat sex and each other as sacred.